What was your motivation to ‘go tiny’?

 What’s on the inside?

-The interior is about 8′ wide by 28′ long and has 2 lofts.
+The interior is about 7.5′ wide by 28′ long and has 2 lofts.
 Because we cook a lot, having ample cabinetry and counter space was a priority.
 Our bathroom and “living room” – complete with a gas burning fireplace – is located underneath the sleeping loft.
-We have a normal sized shower, dresser, dining table, and a loveseat!
+We have a normal-sized shower, dresser, dining table, and a loveseat!

 How is Rose Home eco-friendly?

 The tiny house is well-insulated and easy to heat.
-The largest windows are located on the side that will face south to take advantage of passive solar heating.
+The largest windows are located on the side that faces south.
 We have a tankless water heater that is very energy efficient.
 We utilized reclaimed materials including the bathroom sink and vanity, loft flooring, log accent trim, and ceiling boards.

 What’s it like living in such a tight space?

-We started living in the tiny house in November 2016 and we love it.
+We started living in the tiny house in November 2016 and we love it!
 There is enough space for each of us to have our privacy.
-It helps that we started out with fewer possessions than many people.
-We wish there was a little more storage for clothes but overall it feels like a good amount of space for us and our cat.
+It helps that we started out with fewer possessions than many people!
+We wish there was a little more storage for clothes, and miss having an oven, but it feels like a good amount of space for us and our cat.
+For us it is definitely worth the trade-offs!

 What’s the benefit of “going tiny?”